Whether you’re prospecting, following up or even sending product spec documentation, you probably have to send dozens of emails every day.

 Final thoughts

-With the rise of marketing automation and AI, recipients can spot generic sales email templates a mile away.
+With the rise of marketing automation and AI, recipients can spot generic sales email examples a mile away.
 To stand out, it’s important to pair time-saving tools with research, personalization and genuine human interaction.